 The term ‘organic’ was coined because the field of organic chemistry was initially finite to compounds that were produced by living organisms.
 This was attributed to some ‘vital force’ that was present in organic substances as they had something that inanimate substances lacked.
 The above theory was debunked when Urey Miller synthesized urea from inorganic substances but the classification is still in use.

-Organic chemistry is possible due to one main property exhibited by the element carbon called carbon catenation.
+Organic chemistry is a vast science due to one key property exhibited by the element carbon, which is called carbon catenation.
 Carbon has the exceptional ability to form very stable bonds with other carbon atoms, giving it the ability to form stable molecules with relatively complex structures.
 Catenation is the ability of an element to form bonds with an atom of the same kind.
-Hence, the vastness of organic chemistry can be attributed to the same.
+Hence, the vastness of organic chemistry can be attributed to this property of carbon.